Rarity of rocket-driven Penrose extraction in Kerr spacetime: Introduction

 The paper is organized as follows.
 Section~\ref{sec:problem} reviews Kerr spacetime geometry.
-Sections~\ref{sec:classical-penrose}--\ref{sec:continuous-penrose} summarize the classical, collisional, and continuous Penrose processes.
-Sections~\ref{sec:formulation}--\ref{sec:thrust-model} present the Hamiltonian formulation and thrust model.
+Section~\ref{sec:classical-penrose} summarizes the classical Penrose process, and Section~\ref{sec:continuous-penrose} introduces the rocket-driven variant.
+Sections~\ref{sec:formulation}--\ref{sec:thrust-model} present the mathematical formulation and thrust model.
 Section~\ref{sec:numerical-methods} describes numerical methods.
-Section~\ref{sec:validation} presents our results with discussion.
-Section~\ref{sec:optimality} then provides a simple optimal-allocation argument explaining why periapsis-impulse ejection is near-optimal for a fixed fuel budget.
-Finally, Section~\ref{sec:conclusions} summarizes implications.
+Section~\ref{sec:validation} presents numerical results, including a theoretical optimality argument for single-impulse extraction (Sec.~\ref{sec:optimality}) followed by an illustrative controller comparison.
+The statistical core of this study is the periapsis-impulse ensemble (Tables~\ref{tab:broad-outcomes}--\ref{tab:thrust-params}; exploratory $a/M=0.99$ results appear in Appendix~\ref{app:exploratory-99}); continuous thrust is examined as a controller comparison on representative matched trajectories (Sec.~\ref{sec:thrust-comparison}), not as a coequal experimental pillar.
+Section~\ref{sec:conclusions} summarizes implications.